Tugamer89/realWebsite/README.md

   - Code optimized
   - Code cleaned
   - Secured
-  - Added the cuntion to sort by athor or by project in the scoreboard
+  - Added the cuntion to sort by author or by project in the scoreboard